MSrvComm/BLOCControl/README.md

-# A simple control plane for MiCo
+# A simple control plane for BLOC

 ***This is still largely a work in progress***